 Though Po Leung Kuk provides social services to families and children.
-Volunteers are also often needed for the Elderly Home through helping them clean their homes, escort services for medical appointments.
+Volunteers are also often needed for the Elderly Home to help them clean their homes and escort services for medical appointments.
 Plus, translation if you’re bilingual.
-You can volunteer here individually, or as a corporate group (more helping hands are always welcome.).
+You can volunteer here individually or as a corporate group (more helping hands are always welcome.).

 Society for the Prevention of Cruelty to Animals (SPCA) – Animal welfare volunteers, humane education and foster care